haven-protocol-org/haven-payment-gateway/README.md

 Then simply select the `viewkey` option in the settings page and paste your address and viewkey.
 You're all set!

 Note on privacy: when you validate transactions with your private viewkey, your viewkey is sent to (but not stored on) xmrchain.net over HTTPS.
 This could potentially allow an attacker to see your incoming, but not outgoing, transactions if they were to get his hands on your viewkey.
 Even if this were to happen, your funds would still be safe and it would be impossible for somebody to steal your money.
-For maximum privacy use your own `monero-wallet-rpc` instance.
+For maximum privacy use your own `haven-wallet-rpc` instance.

-## Option 2: Using `monero-wallet-rpc`
+## Option 2: Using `haven-wallet-rpc`

 The most secure way to accept Monero on your website.
 You'll need:

 * Root access to your webserver
 * Latest [Monero-currency binaries](https://github.com/monero-project/monero/releases)

-After downloading (or compiling) the Monero binaries on your server, install the [systemd unit files](https://github.com/monero-integrations/monerowp/tree/master/assets/systemd-unit-files) or run `monerod` and `monero-wallet-rpc` with `screen` or `tmux`.
-You can skip running `monerod` by using a remote node with `monero-wallet-rpc` by adding `--daemon-address node.moneroworld.com:18089` to the `monero-wallet-rpc.service` file.
+After downloading (or compiling) the Monero binaries on your server, install the [systemd unit files](https://github.com/monero-integrations/monerowp/tree/master/assets/systemd-unit-files) or run `monerod` and `haven-wallet-rpc` with `screen` or `tmux`.
+You can skip running `monerod` by using a remote node with `haven-wallet-rpc` by adding `--daemon-address node.moneroworld.com:18089` to the `haven-wallet-rpc.service` file.

 Note on security: using this option, while the most secure, requires you to run the Monero wallet RPC program on your server.
 Best practice for this is to use a view-only wallet since otherwise your server would be running a hot-wallet and a security breach could allow hackers to empty your funds.